The Cost of Buying a House

-Great news for home buyers, you will now pay zero stamp duty on any home that costs up to £500,000 in England until 31 March 2021.
+Great news for prospective home buyers – you will now pay zero stamp duty on any home that costs up to £500,000 in England until 31 March 2021.

 How much or how little you spend on removals is up to you.
-A professional removals service definitely makes moving in day run smoother, but can cost anything from £300 to £2000.
-So it’s worth shopping around and comparing what you get for your money.
+A professional removal service definitely makes moving in day run smoother but can cost anything from £300 to £2,000, so it’s worth shopping around and comparing what you get for your money.